Kunlong1994/lab3/Lab-#6.md

 Set up the IxE to serve the Client.js  client, and to run this Server.js code by forking and cloning [etch-a-sketch example](https://github.com/FAR-Lab/etch-a-sketch).

-1. Where in this code does the drawing occur?
+1. **Where in this code does the drawing occur?**
-1. What are the inputs to the drawing function?
+1. **What are the inputs to the drawing function?**
-1. How can the screen be cleared?
+1. **How can the screen be cleared?**

 ## Part B. Etch a Sketch
-Use any combination of input sensors and switches with the Graphical LCD  to create your own unique Etch a Sketch.
+Use any combination of input sensors and switches with the Node Canvas to create your own unique Etch a Sketch.
 You are welcome to make as liberal an interpretation of the Etch a Sketch concept as you like, as long as you:

 - Allow a user to control the creation of a drawing
 - Give users real-time feedback of what the user is drawing